 Virginia has two courts of appeal, the Virginia Supreme Court and the Virginia Court of Appeals.
 Parties involved in divorce and family law cases have an automatic right of appeal from the local circuit courts to the Virginia Court of Appeals, so most appellate decisions in this area of the law are from the Court of Appeals.

 Family law decisions issued by the Virginia Supreme Court either pre - date the creation in January 1985 of the Virginia Court of Appeals, or involve an appeal from the Court of Appeals to the Virginia Supreme Court.
-The Family Law Cases section of this site contains entries for over 900 family law - related opinions issued by Virginia’s appellate courts.
-The opinions are organized by topic, and each contains a brief annotation of important legal principles addressed as well as a link (when available) to the actual opinion text from the Virginia Courts website ( www.courts.state.va.us ).
+The Family Law Cases section of this site contains entries for over 1,100 family law - related opinions issued by Virginia’s appellate courts.
+The opinions that make up these Virginia divorce legal resources are organized by “chapters” or topic as follows: Marriage, Termination of the Marriage, Children, Support – Child and Spousal, Property Distribution, Agreements, Evidence, Litigation Procedure and Law, and Miscellaneous.
+Each legal resource contains a brief annotation of important legal principles addressed as well as a link (when available) to the actual opinion text from the Virginia Courts website ( www.courts.state.va.us ).

 The United States Supreme Court periodically hears and decides family law cases, as well as cases that have an impact on family law in Virginia.
 Several of those decisions are included in the Family Law Cases section of this site.

 Divorce and family law are complicated with rules and exceptions set forth in both the Virginia Code and the Virginia case law.
-This site is intended for the use of the general public and family law attorneys in Virginia.
+The Virginia divorce legal resources on this site are intended for the use of the general public and family law attorneys in Virginia.
 Please do not consider this site to contain legal advice.
 An attorney can provide you with legal advice only after learning the specific facts of your case.
 Please consider the information contained at this site to be of general educational value only.
 Raynor & Farmer maintains this site as a free service to both the public and to the legal community.
 Content is constantly being added in our effort to provide the most current information available.
 If you notice any errors or non - functioning links, or if you have questions or suggestions for additional content, please contact Steve Raynor, Editor.
-If you are in need of legal representation in a divorce or family law case in Virginia, please contact Raynor & Farmer at 434 - 220 - 6066, or visit our website at www.raynorlawoffice.com.
+If you are in need of legal representation in a divorce or family law case in Virginia, please contact Raynor & Farmer at (434) 220 - 6066, or visit our website at www.raynorandfarmer.com.
 Thank you.

-The assistance of Steven Morris, Shannon Ellis, Katie Fisher and Beth Brooks with this website is gratefully acknowledged
+The assistance of R. Carter Lawson and Sarah Bullins with this website is gratefully acknowledged.